In this article we'll learn:

 - Column dividing lines – For visual separation between the column labels and for adjusting the column width (by simply clicking and dragging the line)

-- Column Criteria – Allow the user to choose and display relevant criteria (in the form of columns).
+- Column Criteria – Allows the user to choose and display relevant criteria (in the form of columns).

 2.2.
 Working with Lists